About Us

 The Kenmare Lace and Design Centre is a treasure trove of many things.
 It is not just a museum or a craft shop.
 It is a centre for the promotion of Kenmare and many other Irish laces.
-It is a meeting place for lace makers from all corners of the world.
+It is a meeting place for lacemakers from all corners of the world.
 When lace is being demonstrated there are no language barriers.
 The art and craft of lacemaking is its own form of communication.
 Here Kenmare Lace and other laces are displayed, demonstrated and sold.
-An added bonus is the extensive array of lacemaking materials and general haberdashery available at the centre.
+In addition, lacemaking materials are available at the centre.

 Demonstrations can be conducted on demand where demonstrators are available.
 Group demonstrations must be pre-arranged.

 For those who would like a souvenir, but whose pockets do not stretch to a piece of handmade lace, we have a limited selection of Irish machine made hankies, tablecloths, etc. The rest of the lace is handmade and mostly made locally.
-Anything handmade but not made locally we source mainly from members of the Irish Lace Guild.
+Anything else is sourced mainly from members of the Irish Lace Guild.
 All is made in Ireland.

 Lacemaking materials and kits can be purchased at the Kenmare Lace and Design Centre.